vmcreative/word-count/README.md

 ## Future Improvements

 - Improve handling of edge cases such as invalid URLs or non-text content.
-- Implement more sophisticated text processing techniques for better word extraction.
+- Implement more sophisticated text processing techniques for better word extraction (IE for multi-word phrases).
 - Enhance stop words handling by allowing customization or using more comprehensive stop words lists.
-- Add error handling for cases like network errors or invalid responses from the server.
-- Implement unit tests to ensure robustness and reliability of the code.